 The two dimensional block decomposition in the Fox algorithm is called the Broadcast-Multiply-Roll (BMR) algorithm.
-In the initial stage of the Fox algorithm, it splits matrix A and matrix B into square mesh of square sub-matrices.
-These sub-matrices are evenly scattered into a square processor mesh.
-Figure 7 is the work flow of the Fox algorithm on a mesh of 22 compute nodes.
+In the initial stage of the Fox algorithm, it splits matrix A and matrix B into squared sub-matrices.
+These sub-matrices were scattered into a square mesh of processors.
+Figure 7 is the work flow of the Fox algorithm on a mesh of 22 nodes.